A pedicure treatment for men? Nonsense, isn’t it? Or is it?

 Until they get problems with their feet.
 The list of ailments that can result from unkempt feet is long…from ingrown toenails and fungal nails to calluses and corns.

-The fact is that regular chiropodist treatments can help to reduce the risk of disease and infection, especially in men who may be at higher risk because of a high level of activity (athletes, athletes) or conditions such as diabetes.
+The fact is that regular chiropodist treatments can help to reduce the risk of disease and infection, especially in men who may be at higher risk because of a high level of activity (professional and amateur athletes) or conditions such as diabetes.

 To prevent problems, men must become aware of the fact that good foot care is a normal part of personal hygiene and is just as much a part of it as a visit to the dentist or hairdresser.
 A real man is well cared for from head to toe!